AdobeDocs/dynamic-media-classic.en/help/using/creating-zoom-targets-guided-zoom.md

 1. Pick **[!UICONTROL Select Target]** (arrow), and then select the zoom target you created, and adjust the size and position of the target.

-    * **Resize** - Move the pointer over a corner of the zoom target and drag to enlarge or shrink the target.
+    * **Resize**: Move the pointer over a corner of the zoom target and drag to enlarge or shrink the target.

-    * **Position** -  Move the pointer over the zoom target and drag it to a different location.
+    * **Position**:  Move the pointer over the zoom target and drag it to a different location.

 1. Enter a name for the zoom target in the Name box.